apache/druid/docs/release-info/migr-three-value-logic.md

 ## Replicate Legacy null handling and two-value logic

-To replicate the  legacy behavior which is not compliant with the SQL standard, you should rewrite affected queries as follows:
+If you want to reatain Druid's legacy behavior, which is not compliant with the SQL standard, update your queries.

+The following indicate some strategies to include null values when querying for inequality:

+- Modify inequality queries to include nulls.
+For example:
-Change `x <> 'some value'` to `(x <> 'some value' OR x IS NULL)`.
+  `x <> 'some value'` becomes `(x <> 'some value' OR x IS NULL)`.

-In this case, Druid treats the filter on x as a native filter.
+- Use COALESCE to replace nulls with a value:
+  `x + 1` becomes ` COALESCE(numeric_value, 0)=1`